 Professional tomato growers are very conscious of the diseases that are likely to affect their plants.
 If growing outside each season, and in the same soil, a grower will have a good idea “what lurks beneath!” and how to combat it.

-However, for the home gardener, a little understanding of disease and how to avoid it will go a long way.
+However, for the home gardener, a little understanding of diseases and how to avoid them, will go a long way.

 There are many diseases that affect tomato plants but here are a few very common ones: